10 Reasons Wikipedia Outranks You

 Why Wikipedia is Dominating the Search Results

 Google has unleashed a number of algorithm changes over the past few years.
 Google Panda, Penguin and Hummingbird forced even the most seasoned SEOs to rethink their optimization strategies.
 These updates nearly annihilated many weak or thin content sites such as Suite101 and eHow.com, but Wikipedia has continued to dominate the SERPs.
-Here are some of the reasons that it continues to outrank every other site on the Internet.
+Here are some of the reasons that it continues to outrank every other site on the Internet.1.
+Trust

 Trust seems to have replaced pagerank as the most important ranking factor.
 Google has clearly stated that it ranks Wikipedia higher because the content is so highly trusted.
 Matt Cutts has clearly stated that Google taps into Wikipedia to provide in-depth answers to their users.
 “Google is about answers,” Cutts stated at SES San Francisco a couple years ago.
-“Wikipedia is focused on knowledge and probably approves.”
+“Wikipedia is focused on knowledge and probably approves.”In fact, Google trusts Wikipedia so much that it even uses it as a source for its knowledge graph, which provides more detailed information for search users.

 2. Editorial Oversight

-The editors have also tightened their policies over time to combat spam and vandalism.
+Wikipedia relies heavily on user-generated content, but it has strict editorial controls in place to ensure the highest level of quality.
+The editorial team often revert Wikipedia articles back if the new versions don’t meet their guidelines.The editors have also tightened their policies over time to combat spam and vandalism.
 In 2009, they introduced a policy that imposed a two month trial on new Wikipedia accounts before they could edit content.
 This new policy drastically reduced the amount of spam, inaccurate information, poor use of grammar and other problems that were starting to plague the site.

 Few sites can claim the type of editorial involvement that Wikipedia offers.